Please Note - Medical Advice

 If you do get any more fall ill, there are various tests that can be done - there is now a blood test for the virus, and there are also labs who will do it from a faecal sample, but this is less likely to be reliable than a direct tissue sample so I would suggest blood if possible.
 Hopefully you won't need it though.
 Everything crossed for everybun xx

-Thinking of you and your rabbits, sending lots more vibes and hugs xx
+Thinking of you still and hoping the rest of your bunnies are well. sending hugs and vibes xx

 It's virtually impossible to get rid of the virus if it's already been trodden and touched around, but there are plenty of things you can do to try and minimise the risk to the others.
 If you can, I'd suggest burning the bedding and anything from within their enclosures so any virus in it gets destroyed by the heat.
 While you're waiting for the virkon to arrive, I would try and handle your remaining bunnies as little as possible, change your clothes and shoes between them and don't move anything between enclosures.
 Basically, treat everyone as potentially at risk and everything you hold, carry and touch as potentially being covered in virus.
 It's really, really hard, but I think anything you can do to reduce the risk will help - so I wore paper suits and gloves, and moved all the bowls and litter trays to the entrance of each enclosure so I only had to lean in and not actually step into enclosures or handle the rabbits.